Murder-Hobo-Interactive/resurrection-man/README.md

 - `winget install gnuwin32.make`

-- don't forget to add make to the path in windows. example: `C:\Program Files (x86)\GnuWin32\bin`

-*on a real OS this isn't a problem, but on windows you gotta use gnumake*
+- don't forget to add make to the path in windows. example: `C:\Program Files (x86)\GnuWin32\bin` *on a real OS this isn't a problem, but on windows you gotta use gnumake*

+- Watchman (for pyre type checking):
+    - macOS: `brew install watchman`
+    - ubuntu: `sudo apt-get install watchman`

 # getting started